 Both are already delivering results

-Hard statistics are still fairly scarce (hence the aforementioned inflated expectations), but for ABM in particular what is emerging is a fairly clear picture of something which really works for marketers.
+While AI in particular is relatively new in the B2B space, for ABM in particular what is emerging is a fairly clear picture of something which really works for marketers.

 From our own research here at Leadspace, we’ve seen that some 60% of B2B businesses who adopt ABM see an increase in revenue within the first 12 months.